tinyplex/tinybase/site/home/index.md

     The <em>reactive</em> data store for <span>local-first apps</span>.
   </h2>
   <p id='copy'>
     Build blisteringly fast web apps that work both online and offline.
-Store your state locally, synchronize it to the cloud, or make it collaborative.
-    And, most importantly... have fun building stuff again!
+Manage your state locally, synchronize it to the cloud when you need to, or even make it collaborative.
+But, most importantly... have fun building stuff again!
   </p>
   <p>
     <em>NEW!</em> v4.3 release: "<a href='/guides/releases/#v4-3'>The One With PartyKit</a>"